Choose the best Subversion (SVN) alternative for your game development project.

 Helix Dam is a web-based asset management solution that integrates seamlessly with Perforce Helix Core.
 It allows users to efficiently search and review assets as their libraries grow, but requires an additional license in addition to Perforce Helix Core.

-Industry standard Elevated costs
+✔ Industry standard

 Large studios such as CD-Project Red, Ubisoft, Activision Blizzard are known to use Perforce in their productions due to the size of their teams and the complexity of the projects.
-A Helix Code Cloud license costs $39 per user per month, if you would like to use the hosted Perforce service, with a maximum of 50 users.

 For self-hosting, Perforce does not publish its pricing.
 It also requires a separate license for Helix Dam.

-Best single file operations You cannot work offline
+✔ Best single file operations

 Unlike Git, Perforce does not require you to update your project when you want to commit changes to individual files.
 You can continue to commit an asset without interruption.
-Because of its centralized design, you can't do anything if your Internet connection is down.
-Even if it's interrupted, a file submission must be restarted, which can be cumbersome

-Access control Vendor Lock-in
+✔ Access control

 Perforce provides access control at the file and folder level.
 This is more granular than Git, where you grant all access to a repository, including all files.
-It’s a closed system.
-You cannot choose between hosting providers and desktop applications.

-Highly scalable Reconciliation
+✔ Highly scalable

-Perforce is known for its tremendous scalability to TB-sized repositories.
-It performs well with huge file sizes and file counts.
 If a file is modified without first being checked out in the Perforce P4 client, it must be reconciled to be reintroduced into the versioning system.
 This process can be time consuming, especially when integrating a new engine version from source.
 In contrast, Git does not have this problem.

 Version control setup in a matter of minutes